 Argument Description subject-alternative-name-uri {uri} Indicates that the certificate is expected to have a subject alternative name extension with the provided URI.
 To include multiple URIs in the subject alternative name extension, specify thesubject-alternative-name-uri {uri} argument multiple times. subject-alternative-name-oid {oid} Indicates that the certificate is expected to have a subject alternative name extension with the provided object identifier (OID).
 The given value must be a valid OID.
 To include multiple OIDs in the subject alternative name extension, specify thesubject-alternative-name-oid {oid} argument multiple times. basic-constraints-is-ca {value} Indicates that the certificate is expected to have a basic constraints extension, with a specified value of true or fals e, for the flag indicating whether to consider the certificate a certification authority that can be used to sign other certificates.
 For root and intermediate certificate authority (CA) certificates, thebasic-constraints-is-ca {value} argument must be present with a value of true.
 For end-entity certificates, thebasic-constraints-is-ca {value} argument can optionally be present with a value of false.
-For a self-signed certificate, specify thebasic-constraints-is-ca {value} argument with a value of false. for a self-signed certificate, specify thebasic-constraints-is-ca {value} argument with a value of false. basic-constraints-maximum-path-length {number} Indicates that the basic constraints extension is expected to include a path length constraint element with the specified value.
-Use this argument only if basic-constraints-is-ca is provided with a value of true e.
-A path length constraint value of 0 indicates that the certificate can be used to issue only end-entity certificates.
+For a self-signed certificate, specify thebasic-constraints-is-ca {value} argument with a value of false . for a self-signed certificate, specify thebasic-constraints-is-ca {value} argument with a value of false to indicate that the certificate is not considered a CA certificate. basic-constraints-maximum-path-length {number} Indicates that the basic constraints extension is expected to include a path length constraint element with the specified value.
+Use this argument only if -basic-constraints-is-ca is provided with a value of true a path length constraint value of 0 indicates that the certificate can be used to issue only end-entity certificates.
 A path length constraint value of 1 indicates that the certificate can be used to sign end-entity certificates or intermediate CA certificates, the latter of which can be used to sign only end-entity certificates.
-A value greater than 1 indicates the presence of several intermediate CA certificates between it and the end-entity
+A value greater than 1 indicates the presence of several intermediate CA certificates between it and the end-entity certificate at the head of the chain.